edwardmontilla/Patient-Management-System-Python-Script-/README.md

 # Patient-Class
-Python script for adding, searching, editing the info of a patient by reading and using a populated .txt file.
+Python script for adding, searching, and editing the info of a patient by reading and using a populated .txt file.